 Ask yourselves: Do your students feel good about school?

-Many of you would answer that most of your students do.
-That’s certainly a big takeaway from a nationally representative survey of principals and teachers from the EdWeek Research Center.
+Likely, many of you would answer that most of your students do.
+That’s certainly a big takeaway from a new, nationally representative survey of principals and teachers from the EdWeek Research Center that asked about their views on the climate and culture in their schools.

 But when principals and teachers were asked specifically about how certain groups of kids—Black students, immigrant students, and LGBTQ students—feel about school, 25 percent or more of respondents said they believe those children feel “very uncomfortable” or “somewhat uncomfortable.”

-You are juggling a million tasks, many of them complex and arduous, especially now.
-That’s why we’ve put together this guide to help you get clarity on the importance of building a healthy climate for all students and concrete ideas for how to pursue that, including tackling racism in your schools.
+We know you are juggling a million tasks, many of them complex and arduous, especially now.
+That’s why we’ve put together this guide to help you get clarity on the importance of building a healthy climate for all students and ideas for how to pursue that, including tackling racism in your schools.